-We woke up at the buttcrack of dawn (actually, due to jetlag, I was also up between the hours of 2-4am) and headed out to Roswell and Carlsbad so as to be able to see both of them.
-Alfred slept almost the whole entire way to Roswell, which would have been a 3.5 hour drive, but Jimmy, probably driving at 100mph at some points, got us there inunder 3.
+We woke up at the buttcrack of dawn (actually, due to jetlag, I was also up between the hours of 2-4am) and headed out to

 We arrived at 9:50 in front of Roswell’s Alien Zone & Area 51, which, according to its store front sign, opens at 10am.
 So we sat and waited…and waited…until 10:05, and they still hadn’t opened.
 We then decided to go to the Antique’s shop next door to kill some time.
 There were seriously some weird stuff in there: a red sequin skirt that would be great for Andrea’s bachlorette party if I were actually gonna go hard-core sequins according to the theme, a old-fashioned rotating-dial telephone that someone seemed to have inserted some telephone cables in (so might have actually worked!), and a Care-Bear kid’s book, complete with song!
 Alfred and Jimmy also found a Coke picture featuring a woman in the middle surrounded my three men, each giving her a Coke bottle.
 Of course, because the woman was holding two of the Coke bottles, the boys had to make some sicko joke…